Dialorakc/privie-bin/README.md

     vie <filename>
     ```
+    > [!NOTE]
+    > You may need to run it with sudo, depending on your distro.
 #
 > [!IMPORTANT]
 > if you are on gentoo or compiled the kernel, ensure legacy /dev/fb* devices are enabled